rundeck/rundeck/docs/en/administration/09-authentication.md

 `supplementalRoles`
 :    Comma-separated list of role names.
 All of the given role names will be automatically added to authenticated users.
 You can use this to provide a "default" role or roles for all users.

+`nestedGroups`
+:    "true/false" - Default: false.
+If true, will resolve all nested groups for authenticated users.
+For the first user to login after a fresh start it will take a couple of seconds longer, this is when the cache of all nested groups is built.
+This will happen as often as the cache is refreshed.
+Uses the cacheDurationMillis for cache timeout.

 #### Active Directory